oadultradeepfield/otterbot/README.md

 1. Create your bot using [@BotFather](https://telegram.me/BotFather) and customize its personality.
 There are many good tutorials online for this step.
-2. After creating the bot, copy the `TELEGRAM_BOT_TOKEN` and add it to your GitHub repository secrets under Settings > Secrets and variables > Actions.
+2. After creating the bot, copy the `TELEGRAM_BOT_TOKEN` and add it to your GitHub repository secrets under **Settings > Secrets and variables > Actions.**
 3. Send a message to your bot to initiate contact, then use a tool like [@userinfobot](https://telegram.me/userinfobot) to get your chat ID.
 Add this as `TELEGRAM_CHAT_ID` in your repository secrets.

 ### Google Cloud Setup

 1. Create a new Google Cloud project or use an existing one.
-2. Enable the Google Sheets API by going to APIs & Services > Library and searching for "Google Sheets API".
+2. Enable the **Google Sheets API** by going to **APIs & Services > Enabled APIs and Services** and searching for " Google Sheets API".
-3. Go to APIs & Services > Credentials and create a service account.
+3. Go to **APIs & Services > Credentials** and create a service account.
 You can skip the permission settings for now.
 4. Download the JSON credentials file for the service account, then paste its entire content as `GOOGLE_SHEETS_CREDENTIALS` in your repository secrets.